 RAF Netheravon, Wiltshire

-95 Type 'A' Hangar [1478/24].The Type 'A' shed was a permanent hangar for the RAF post WW1 and at 122ft x 249ft was very big considering the size of aircraft of the period.
+95 Type 'A' Hangar [1478/24].The Type 'A' shed was a permanent hangar for the RAF post WW1 and at 122ft x 249ft and was very big considering the size of aircraft of the period.

 Type 'A' Hangar.